Home » Drill String » Drill Collar Weight Calculation Methods

 Drill Collar Calculation Pressure Area Method Conclusion

-• The number of Drill Collars calculated by the Buoyancy Factor method is not enough to provide all the weight on the Drilling Bit WOB.
-Some of the WOB will be provided by the Heavy Weight Drill Pipe (HWDP) or Drill Pipe directly above the Drill Collars.
-For this reason the Heavy Weight Drill Pipe (HWDP) or Drill Pipe above the Drill Collars will be in compression but not buckled.
-It is an acceptable practice to use Heavy Weight Drill Pipe (HWDP) or Drill Pipe in compression as long as it is not buckled.
+• The number of Drill Collars calculated by the Buoyancy Factor method is insufficient to provide all the weight on the Drilling Bit WOB.
+Some of the WOBs will be provided by the Heavy Weight Drill Pipe (HWDP) or Drill Pipe directly above the Drill Collars.
+For this reason, the Heavy Weight Drill Pipe (HWDP) or Drill Pipe above the Drill Collars will be in compression but not buckled.
+Using a Heavy Weight Drill Pipe (HWDP) or Drill Pipe in compression is acceptable as long as it is not buckled.

 Pressure Area Method For Drill Collar Calculation